williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 & Italy).png)

-The chart shows the total number of inscriptions dating to each half-century beginning in 50 BC until 450 AD separately for the city of Rome and the rest of the Italian provinces.
+The chart shows the total number of inscriptions dating to each half-century beginning in 50 BC until 450 AD, separately for the city of Rome and the rest of the Italian provinces.
 The two series track each other in every period except for 50 - 100 AD.
 A heightened mortality rate in Rome during these years is the best explanation for the